Grand Theft Auto III: Ports

 Grand Theft Auto III was released on 21 May 2002 for Windows, supporting higher screen resolutions and draw distance, and featuring more detailed textures.
-A GameCube release was planned, but later cancelled.
-In December 2003, the game was released on the Xbox, with its successor, Vice City, as part of the Grand Theft Auto: Double Pack compilation.
-The Xbox port features custom soundtrack support as well as improved audio, polygon models, and reflections over the previous ports.
+Analysts believed the game would eventually release on GameCube, though it never materialised.
+Grand Theft Auto III was bundled with Vice City in the compilation Grand Theft Auto: Double Pack, released on the Xbox on 4 November 2003 in North America and 2 January 2004 in Europe.
+The Xbox version featured a custom soundtrack support as well as improved audio, polygon models, and reflections over the previous ports.
 Double Pack was later bundled with San Andreas as part of Grand Theft Auto: The Trilogy, released in October 2005.
 The Trilogy was also released for OS X on 12 November 2010.
 On 15 December 2011, for the game's tenth anniversary, War Drum Studios ported the game to iOS and Android; this port is almost identical to the Windows version, with the addition of enhanced models and textures and touchscreen controls.
 This port was also released on Fire OS on 15 May 2014.
 A PlayStation 3 version was released on 25 September 2012 via the PlayStation Network.
-The original PlayStation 2 version was released for the PlayStation 4 as a PS2 Classics title, on 5 December 2015.
+The original PlayStation 2 version was released for the PlayStation 4 as a PS2 Classics game, on 5 December 2015.
 In 2012, a modding community under the name RAGE Classic Team ported the map over to Grand Theft Auto IV, named Grand Theft Auto III: RAGE Classic.

-An enhanced version of The Trilogy subtitled The Definitive Edition, including Grand Theft Auto III, was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on 11 November 2021, to celebrate the game's twentieth anniversary; versions for Android and iOS devices are also in development.
-Existing versions of the game were removed from digital retailers in preparation for The Definitive Edition.
+An enhanced version of The Trilogy, The Definitive Edition, including Grand Theft Auto III, was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 11 November 2021, to celebrate the game's twentieth anniversary, and for Android and iOS on 14 December 2023.
+Existing versions of the game were removed from digital retailers in preparation for The Definitive Edition, but later restored as a bundle on the Rockstar Store.

-A core team of six fans reverse-engineered the game and released it as an executable in April 2020, having worked on it since 2016; titled re3, the project allows the game to be unofficially ported to platforms such as Nintendo Switch, PlayStation Vita, and Wii U. Take-Two issued a DMCA takedown for the project in February 2021, though it was restored in June after the team filed a counter-notice.
-In September 2021, Take-Two filed a lawsuit in California against the programmers, asserting that the projects constitute copyright infringement.
+A core team of six fans reverse-engineered the game and released it as an executable in April 2020, having worked on it since 2016.
+The project, re3, allows the game to be unofficially ported to platforms such as Nintendo Switch, PlayStation Vita, and Wii U. Take-Two issued a DMCA takedown for the project in February 2021, though it was restored in June after the team filed a counter-notice.
+In September 2021, Take-Two filed a lawsuit in California against the programmers, asserting the projects constitute copyright infringement.
+In July 2024, fan developer SKMP started creating a Dreamcast port, seen as a significant undertaking due to the console's limited memory; it was released in December.